lwmlhmsl6-sketch/Capstone-Project/README.md

-# Capstone-Project
+# Capstone Project on Data Analysis
-Sale Analysis involving use of Power BI visualization &amp; Python Machine Learning Tools
+Sale Analysis involving use of Power BI Data Visualization and Python Machine Learning Tools